A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data Analysis and Sample Selection

 To further validate the reliability of broad-line detections in our IMBH sample, especially for sources with low S/N in the SDSS spectra, we make use of two complementary spectroscopic datasets outside the SDSS campaign.

 We first examine a set of observations conducted in 2017 March 24-25 and July 20-22 using the Magellan Echellette (MagE) Spectrograph \citep{mage} on the Magellan 6.5 m Baade telescope at Las Campanas Observatory.
 These observations were carried out as a follow-up to the IMBH sample study of \citet{dong12}, which provides the foundation for the present study.
+The MagE observations were conducted with two exposures per target, yielding a total integration time of 1800--3600\,s.
+The resulting spectra have a higher spectral resolution ($R \approx 4000$) compared to SDSS, enabling more reliable decomposition of broad and narrow line components, particularly in sources with complex or blended profiles.
+While the overall S/N of the MagE spectra in the \ha\ region is comparable to or slightly higher than that of the SDSS spectra, the improved resolution is the primary factor that allows more robust identification and characterization of broad components in previously ``uncertain'' sources.

 The observed targets include 30 sources previously classified as ``uncertain'' due to marginal broad-line detections in the SDSS spectra by \citet{dong12}, with the goal of identifying AGNs powered by black holes with masses below $10^{5}$\msun.
-Among them, 14 sources are confirmed to exhibit broad lines based on the MagE spectra, including six that show significant enhanced broad \ha\ compared to their earlier SDSS spectra (see \citealt{liu2021} for details).
+Among them, 14 sources are confirmed to exhibit broad lines based on the MagE spectra, including six that show significantly enhanced broad \ha\ compared to their earlier SDSS spectra (see \citealt{liu2021} for details).
+The remaining 16 sources either show no significant broad components or remain ambiguous due to weak emission relative to noise and host galaxy contamination.

 Figure~\ref{fig:fig3} presents the MagE spectra for two representative objects.
 J0820$+$0742 was originally identified as ``uncertain'' by \citet{dong12}, but is re-identified as an IMBH in this work based on updated spectral decomposition.
 In its SDSS spectrum, the identification of a broad \ha\ component was debatable, primarily due to the relatively broad \sii\ lines.
 When \sii\ was used to constrain the narrow-line profile, the inferred broad \ha\ component appeared weak.
 However, the MagE spectrum reveals a more extended broad \ha\ blue wing, supporting the presence of a broad component in the decomposition.
-The object J1450$+$2712, classified as ``uncertain'' both in \citet{dong12} and this work, displays a clear broad \hb\ profile in the MagE spectrum after careful continuum subtraction, which was undetectable in the SDSS data due to lower S/N.
+The object J1450$+$2712, classified as ``uncertain'' both in \citet{dong12} and this work, displays a clear, broad \hb\ profile in the MagE spectrum.
+The higher spectral resolution of MagE resolves the stellar absorption features more clearly, allowing for a more accurate fit and subtraction of the host galaxy continuum.